-5.4 MIMOSA
+5.3 MIMOSA

-MIMOSA (MIMOSA, 2017) is a not-for-profit trade association dedicated to developing and encouraging the adoption of open information standards for Operations and Maintenance in manufacturing, fleet, and facility environments.
-MIMOSA focuses on enabling industry solutions leveraging supplier neutral, open standards, to establish an interoperable industrial ecosystem for Commercial Off-The-Shelf (COTS) solutions components provided by major industry suppliers.
+MIMOSA (MIMOSA, 2017) is working on the adoption of open information standards for Operations and Maintenance in manufacturing, fleet, and facility environments.
+MIMOSA is a not-for-profit trade association focuses on enabling industry solutions leveraging supplier neutral, open standards, to establish an interoperable industrial ecosystem for Commercial Off-The-Shelf (COTS) solutions components provided by major industry suppliers.
 In order to achieve this, MIMOSA has promoted the development of the Oil and Gas Interoperability (OGI) Solutions ProcessTM.
 OGI EcosystemTM is a true supplier neutral solutions environment enabling a radical change towards a solutions reserving lower cost, faster implementations and improved quality.
 The basis of OGI Ecosystem is instituted by the following elements: the OGI PilotTM, the OGI Solutions ArchitectureTM and the ISO OGI Technical Specification.